Phil Radford: Influencing Corporations

-During Radford's tenure at Greenpeace, his theory of change shifted from viewing governments as arbitrators between public and private interests on environmental issues, to finding that most governments are captured by industry.
-Rather than fighting first for new laws, which could be blocked by industries, he has focused on pressuring large companies to change their practices and enlisted them as allies in pushing for strong environmental protections.
+During Radford's tenure at Greenpeace, his theory of change shifted from viewing governments as arbitrators between public and private interests on environmental issues, to finding that engaging companies first could lead to better policy.
+Rather than advocating first for new laws without engaging corporate stakeholders, he has focused on engaging large companies to change their practices and enlisted them as allies in pushing for strong protections.
 Examples include Greenpeace campaigns that convinced Apple Inc. and other tech companies to shift to 100% clean energy and lobby utilities and regulators to make that possible, as well as work to protect both the Indonesian rainforest and the Bering Sea Canyons.
-Radford argues that the combination of creating industry champions and "outside pressure" focused on the government are the keys to passing new laws to protect the environment.
+Radford argues that the combination of creating industry champions and "outside pressure" focused on the government are the keys to passing new more durable laws.
 However, Radford has also been a vocal leader calling for the United States to pass campaign finance reform and respect all Americans' voting rights to shift power in politics from corporations towards people and fulfill "the promise of American democracy."
 Radford played a major role in several initiatives to influence corporations such as the Global Climate Coalition, Citigroup, Kimberley-Clark, Asia Pulp and Paper, and the tech industry.

 Global Climate Coalition

-Radford managed the grassroots efforts of a national divestment/disinvestment campaign, which forced Ford, General Motors, Texaco, and other companies to stop funding the Global Climate Coalition, which spread misinformation about global warming.
+Radford managed the grassroots efforts of a national divestment/disinvestment campaign, which pesuadedFord, General Motors, Texaco, and other companies to stop funding the Global Climate Coalition, which spread misinformation about global warming.
 Soon thereafter, the GCC ended operations.